 Britton, Arthur Eugene and Lillian Smith

-Arthur Eugene Britton was employed at the American Steel and Wire Company in Joliet, IL when he completed his WWII Draft Registration Card (Ancestry) in 1942.
+Arthur Britton was employed at the American Steel and Wire Company in Joliet, IL when he completed his World War II Draft Registration Card (Ancestry) in 1942.

 For more see H. Walker-Hill, "Black women composers in Chicago: then and now," Black Music Research Journal, vol. 12, issue 1, (Spring, 1992), pp. 13-14; funeral program for Irene Britton Smith, Chicago: Griffin Funeral Home, 2/18/1999, vertical file at the Center for Black Music Research, Columbia College Chicago; Black Women in America, 2nd ed., by D. C. Hine; and From Spirituals to Symphonies: African-American women composers and their music, by H. Walker-Hill.